a-bonus/a-bonus.github.io/m4-lecture.md

 ### Research Scenarios Requiring ANOVA

+> **🔗 Connection to Module 3:** Remember independent-samples t-tests from Module 3?
+They compare TWO groups.
+ANOVA extends this logic to THREE OR MORE groups, while controlling Type I error.
+Think of ANOVA as the "big sibling" of the t-test!

 **When to Use ANOVA:**

 - Comparing **3 or more groups** on a continuous dependent variable
 - Testing the effect of one independent variable with multiple levels
 - Both between-subjects and within-subjects designs

+**Quick Decision:**
+- 2 groups → Use t-test (see [Module 3: Comparing Two Means](#))
+- 3+ groups → Use ANOVA (this module)

 **Examples:**